hokeiiiching/TeyvatTranslator/README.md

 ## Disclaimer

 > This is an **UNOFFICIAL** fan-made application.
-Not affiliated with miHoYo/HoYoverse/COGNOSPHERE.
-"Genshin Impact" is a trademark of COGNOSPHERE PTE.
-LTD. For educational purposes only.
+Not affiliated with HoYoverse/COGNOSPHERE.
+For educational purposes only.

 ---